How to Use Inventory Tags and Labels to Organize Inventory?

 Product labels

-- Distinguish different types of inventories (raw materials, WIP, finished goods) with different colors.
+• Distinguish different types of inventories (raw materials, WIP, finished goods, equipment) with different colors.

-- Attach the labels to easily accessible and visible places.
+• Attach the labels securely and in easily accessible and visible places.

-- Be prepared to change labels or create new labels quickly – have a printer or a portable label maker at your disposal.
+• Be prepared to change or create new labels quickly should the need arise – have a printer or a portable label maker at your disposal.

 Using an ERP system for inventory organization